 ONE OF YOUR 5 A DAY: BLACKBERRIES

-The richest, deepest and most wintery of berries, the blackberry is packed with vitamins C and K, high in fibre, manganese and antioxidants.
+The richest, deepest and most wintery of berries, the blackberry is packed with Vitamins C and K, and is high in fibre, manganese and antioxidants.
 Not only do they apparently help combat heart disease and strengthen the immune system, but they also make a deliciously tangy cocktail.

 The Bramble is as simple as it is tasty.
 Just fill a glass with ice cubes and pour over 50ml Sipsmith London Dry Gin, 10ml sugar syrup, 20ml fresh lemon juice.
-Top with a little crushed ice and drizzle with Crème de Mûre, and garnish with a slice of lemon and a blackberry (which you must not forget to eat).
+Top with a little crushed ice and drizzle with Crème de Mûre.